 Used term Description Cryostat The collective of all parts providing a temperature of 4 K inside for the superconducting magnet.
 The cryostat also provides the safety devices and the access ports for the cryogenic agents and electricity.
-The superconducting magnet inside the cryostat is not energized.
 Dewar Any kind of package used for transporting cryogenic agents like liquid helium or nitrogen.
 Pressure Cylinder Any kind of package used for transporting gaseous agents with a pressure up to 200 bar.
 Magnet System The collective of all parts necessary for the intended use.
 The superconducting magnet inside the cryostat is energized.